acuity-network/acuity-contracts/README.md

-# MIX Contracts
+# Acuity Contracts
-Monorepo for core smart contracts on MIX Blockchain.
+Monorepo for core smart contracts on Acuity.

 ## Testing